We may earn a commission when you buy through links in our articles. Learn more.

 The Astra Militarum – also called Imperial Guard – is the Imperium’s standing army: a mind-bogglingly huge force of (mostly) human soldiers, tanks, and aircraft drawn from Imperial worlds all over the galaxy.
 They’re the first line of defence (and attack) in humanity’s never-ending war for survival and domination.

-The Guard fight in gigantic formations of lightly-armed and -armoured infantry, massed artillery, and mass-produced tanks made as cheaply as possible from ancient blueprints nobody even understands any more.
+The Guard fight in gigantic formations of lightly-armed and -armored infantry, massed artillery, and mass-produced tanks made as cheaply as possible from ancient blueprints nobody even understands any more.
 Wavering troops are kept in line by trigger-happy, Soviet-inspired ‘Commissars’ who, at critical points during games, can keep soldiers from running by shooting their own troops.
 Dark stuff.

-On the tabletop, Guard armies customarily field bucketfuls of infantry squads, with company commanders expecting the vast majority to die before victory is achieved.
-Before that happens, though, there’s a lot of satisfying gameplay to be had in issuing various Orders to your units, setting them up for different tactical roles as you charge ahead.
+There’s a lot of satisfying gameplay to be had in issuing various Orders to your units, setting them up for different tactical roles as you charge ahead.
 Remember, you can kill anything if you shoot enough lasguns at it.

 To fully enlist in the Emperor’s human forces, dive into our complete Astra Militarum army guide.